conveyal/analysis-ui/docs/edit-scenario/usage.md

   <figcaption>Options for importing route alignments from a shapefile</figcaption>
 </figure>

 Finally, as shapefiles only contain the route geometry and not the stop locations, stops can be created automatically at a specified spacing.
-The generated stop positions may be individually edited after import, for example to place a stop at a major transfer point.
+Stops may be explicitly added or moved after import.